Tran Trieu Quan

-Apart from his extensive taekwondo activities, Trần operated Norbati Consultants Trần & Associates, a consulting firm specializing in building standards and project management for the construction sector.
-In 1994, Trần was imprisoned in Vietnam after a one-million-dollar sale of cotton to a Vietnamese state company, which he had brokered, fell through.
-He spent three years in prison before being released.
+Apart from his extensive taekwondo activities, Trần operated Norbati Consultants Trần & Associates, a consulting firm specializing in building standards and project management for construction.
+In 1994, Trần was imprisoned in Vietnam after a one-million-dollar sale of cotton to a Vietnamese state company that he brokered fell through.
+He spent three years in prison.

-Trần was promoted to 7th dan on July 1, 1990, 8th dan on December 3, 2000, and 9th dan on December 22, 2008.
-He was appointed President of one of the three ITF organizations on June 13, 2003.
+Trần was promoted to seventh dan on July 1, 1990, eighth on December 3, 2000, and ninth on December 22, 2008.
+He was appointed president of one of the three ITF organizations on June 13, 2003.